syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ## Border visibility

-The [`SfAutocomplete`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) ShowBorder property is used to modify the visibility of border and its default value is **true**.
+The `ShowBorder` property of [`SfAutocomplete`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) is used to modify the visibility of the border and its default value is **true**.
 The following code example demonstrates how to change the border visibility,

 {% tabs %}
 {% highlight xaml %}